Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Academic Institute students will benefit from multi-tiered systems of support.

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Spring Branch Academic Institute will implement at least three strategies to advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2026, Spring Branch Academic Institute will implement at least three strategies that advance the focus on Core Characteristics for every child.

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: SBAI Leadership will build parents' understanding and usage of the Core Characteristics by referencing the terms at various parent meeting throughout the school year.
+Strategy 1: SBAI Leadership will build parents' understanding and usage of the Core Characteristics by referencing the terms at various parent meetings and weekly newsletters throughout the school year.

 Strategy's Expected Result/Impact: Parents' understanding of the Core Characteristics will grow, and they will see how the SBAI mission supports the development of the Core Characteristics in their children.

-Strategy's Expected Result/Impact: SBAI families will have a better understanding of how the Core Characteristics align with the SBAI mission.
+Strategy's Expected Result/Impact: Parents will see the integration of the Core Characteristics with the vision and mission of the school.

 Performance Objective 2 - INTERVENTIONS